tobimori/streamdeck-ifttt/README.md

 You can now switch back to IFTTT's page and choose the action service like you want.
 Examples for this are controlling Phillips Hue lamps or resuming your Sonos speaker.

 #### Have fun with your new Smart home-enabled Stream Deck!

+## Support

+Feel free to ask your questions/report bugs on the [community-ran Elgato Discord Server](https://discord.gg/aWVu2eM).
+I'm there too ;)